 Virginia Commonwealth Award

-While every attempt is made to meet a student’s financial need, funds are limited and a student may require additional funds to cover their expenses.
-Students who require additional funds may wish to first consider applying for institutional and external scholarships
+While every attempt is made to meet a student’s financial need, funds are limited.
+Students may require additional funds to cover their expenses.
+Students who request additional funds may wish to first consider applying for institutional and external scholarships.

 William D. Ford Federal Direct Loan

-Federal Direct Loans are for undergraduate and graduate students.
+Undergraduate may qualify for the Federal William D. Ford Direct Student Loan programs.
 There are two major types of Federal Direct Loans: Subsidized and Unsubsidized.

 Work-Study provides eligible students another source of financial aid.
-Work-study programs allow students to gain valuable experience and networking opportunities.
-Eligible students are awarded either federal or institutional work-study.
-Institutional Work-Study excludes employment in certain departments, such as Athletics, Housing, Student Activities, Parking, Fitness Center, and Band.
+Work-study programs allow students to gain valuable work experience and networking opportunities.
+Eligible students are awarded either federal, state or institutional work-study.
+Institutional Work-Study excludes employment in certain departments, such as Athletics, Housing and Residence Life, Student Activities, Parking, Fitness Center, and Band.
 Eligible Work-Study students may also work in community service jobs.
-Students awarded works-study can view job announcements via the web at Work Study page.
+Students awarded work-study can view job announcements via the web at Work Study page.
 A work-study award does not reduce a student’s direct charges (i.e., tuition/fees, room/board, or other charges).

 Norfolk State University is required by federal regulations to adhere to minimum standards of Satisfactory Academic Progress (SAP) that relate to a student’s eligibility for federally funded financial aid programs, state and institutional grants, scholarships, employment, and loan programs.
-Students must meet minimum SAP standards in order to receive and to maintain eligibility for Title IV funds.
+Students must meet minimum SAP standards to receive and to maintain eligibility for financial aid.
 The SAP standards apply to all students in degree seeking programs of study who wish to be considered for financial aid.
-SAP is a qualitative as well as a quantitative measurement of courses attempted and courses completed.
+SAP is a qualitative (GPA) as well as a quantitative (pace) measurement of courses attempted versus courses completed.

-Academic Level Requirements – Completed hours must equal 67% of hours attempted to meet SAP standards.
-(For example: you must pass 11 credit hours out of 15 credit hours attempted) Students must not exceed 150% of attempted credit hours required to complete the program of study.
-Students must maintain a certain cumulative grade point average by advancing to the next academic classification level.
+Academic Level Requirements – A student’s must completed hours must equal 67% of hours attempted to meet SAP standards.
+(For example: a student must pass 11 credit hours out of 15 credit hours attempted).
+Students must not exceed 150% of attempted credit hours required to complete the program of study.
+Students must maintain a certain cumulative grade point average level.
 Failure to maintain the minimum cumulative grade point average, not completing at least 67% of hours attempted, and/or exceeding 150% of attempted coursework in the student’s program of study will constitute not meeting SAP standards.
 The minimum grade point average for each classification level is indicated below:

 |Academic Classification Level||Total Credit Hours Earned||Cumulative Grade Point Average|